pauldennis2/TextQuest/JsonApiDoc.md

 * description - A custom description for the monster (i.e. perhaps describing their manner, position in the room, etc).
 Will be displayed *instead of* the monster's name.
 Optional
 * behavior - can be used to define more interesting behaviors for a monster.
 Optional
 * patrolRoute - can be used to define a patrol route for the monster (you will need to use TickTock or some system of events to actually trigger the patrolling).
 Optional.
 Properties:
 	* patrolRoute - the IDs of the rooms that the monster visits in order.
-To have a monster return to the same room or stay in the same room, just use the ID multiple times: [1, 1, 1, 3, 1, 4] this monster would stay in Room 1 for 3 patrol commands, then move to 3, then back to 1, then to 4, before starting over and cycling back
+To have a monster return to the same room or stay in the same room, just use the ID multiple times: [1, 1, 1, 3, 1, 4] this monster would stay in Room 1 for 3 patrol commands, then move to 3, then back to 1, then to 4, before starting over and cycling back.
+You can also use multiple copies of the same ID with a random patrol to change the likelihood: [1, 1, 1, 2] would be a monster that spends 75% of its time in Room 1 and 25 in Room 2.
 	* loops - not yet implemented (concept to cover snaking back instead of looping.
 Can be implemented like this for now: [1, 2, 3, 4, 3, 2]
 	* patrollerId - each monster that patrols needs a unique ID.
 This ID is then referenced when you run the patrol event: `patrol <id>`. **Note**: I highly recommend not trying to get smart with this (i.e. having monsters that patrol other monsters, having dynamic patrol IDs.